 During the first quarter of 2015, the Company recognized goodwill of \$191.7 million primarily attributable to Platinum's assembled workforce and synergies expected to result upon integration of Platinum into the Company's operations.
 Also during 2015, the Company recognized identifiable finite lived intangible assets of \$75.2 million and identifiable indefinite lived intangible assets of \$8.4 million in connection with its acquisition of Platinum.
-There were no adjustments to carried goodwill reflected in the above table during the year ended December 31, 2016.
 See "Note 3.
 Acquisition of Platinum" for additional information related to the Company's acquisition of Platinum and other intangible assets acquired.